 Local government continues to face an extremely challenging financial outlook following a prolonged period of austerity and growth in demand for services.
 The Covid-19 pandemic has increased the pressure on costs.
-This has driven significant changes to services that in turn bring additional risks and uncertainties.
+There are also significant challenges the Council faces through its sustained losses of sales, fees and charges income such as leisure facilities and also unpaid council tax.
+To date, this is estimated to be in the region of at least £30m.
+This has all driven significant changes to services that in turn bring additional risks and uncertainties.
 The consequences of Brexit have added to the uncertainty.